 Individuals with GRIN2B-related neurodevelopmental disorder have mild to profound intellectual disability and delayed development of speech and motor skills, such as sitting and walking.
 Some affected individuals never develop speech or the ability to walk on their own.
 Many people with this condition have weak muscle tone (hypotonia), which can contribute to the problems developing motor skills and lead to difficulty eating.
 Some affected individuals have abnormal muscle stiffness (spasticity), which can also cause problems with movement.

 Recurrent seizures (epilepsy) occur in about half of people with GRIN2B-related neurodevelopmental disorder.
 About one-quarter of affected individuals have features of autism spectrum disorder, which is characterized by impaired communication and social interaction.
-Other behavioral problems are also possible.
-These individuals may be hyperactive, impulsive, or easily distractible, and some are described as being overly friendly.
+Affected individuals may also be hyperactive, impulsive, or easily distractible, and some are described as being overly friendly.
 Sleeping difficulties can also occur in this condition.

 Less common features of GRIN2B-related neurodevelopmental disorder include structural brain abnormalities, an unusually small head size (microcephaly), impaired vision, and involuntary muscle movements.